 Trying to prepare meals that everyone in the family enjoys, that fuel your gymnast properly, and that can be made in a timely fashion, is a challenge that I’m sure you all face.
 Do you pick this recipe because it’s what your daughter’s coaches say she should eat?
 Do you make your other child’s favorite meal, even though it is not enough fuel for your gymnast?
 Do you make something super easy and convenient that does not meet her nutritional needs?
 All of these are questions are SO NORMAL when you are trying to meal plan and fuel a high-level gymnast.

-In order to help you fuel your athlete properly (while still incorporating the foods they love) let’s look at a few very important topics that will help you achieve that goal.
+To help you fuel your athlete properly (while still incorporating the foods they love) let’s look at a few important topics that will help you achieve that goal.

 - Meal planning (meals and snacks)

 - Picky eating

 There are often two sides people veer to in meal prepping.
 One side is those who freestyle their meals/snacks every day.
 Their love language is providing their families with delicious food every single day.
 The other side, which most busy parents lean towards, is meal prepping.
 These parents do not have time to go to the grocery store every day, so they pre-plan all their meals out for the week.
 This method often leads to them eating the same thing a few nights a week due to a lack of time to prepare new recipes each day.